Diagnostic Genetic Sciences

 &This plan of study is a sample.
 Actual plans of study are subject to change based on advising and student goals.

-#This plan assumed the foreign language requirement is completed prior to admission to the University.
-If a language is required, students may elect to take these courses as electives.
+#This plan assumes the foreign language requirement is completed prior to admission to the University.

-##These courses need not be taken in the semester indicated; however, it is strongly recommended that they be completed prior to the junior year.
+##Courses listed in Year 1 and Year 2 need not be taken in the semester indicated; however, it is strongly recommended that all prerequisites and common curriculum requirements are completed prior to Year 3 and 4 must be taken in the semester indicated.

 *W course requirement: Students are required to take two “W” skill coded courses.
 DGS 4234W satisfies the “W” in the major.
 Students MUST take the second “W” as a TOI/Gen Ed or as an elective.